Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 ~ Traditional (semi-autobiographical)

-Ah well, can't all be free climbers or parkour traceurs ... .
-If you're done watching paint dry, there is a strikingly vivid tartan for the pairing of most unexceptionally named cities - Boring, Oregon and Dull, Scotland.
-And if that isn't enough to convince you to take a nap, recently the Australian town of Bland has twinned with these two cities to form The League of Extraordinary Communities!
-For boring and dull enthusiasts who wish to gather, there is an annual Boring Conference usually held during the summer months in London.
-Conference lecture topics have included the subjects of: IBM tills, the sounds made by vending machines, the Shipping Forecast, barcodes, yellow lines, London shop fronts, and the features of the Yamaha PSR-175 Portatune keyboard.
-Ah ... for the good old days of boring and dull.
-Ho hum. 🥱
+Ah well, we can't all be free climbers, parkour traceurs, or kilted sky divers ... .
+For those who leave dragon-taming to their more thrill-seeking acquaintances and cultivate quieter pursuits, such as videos of carpet cleaning (highly recommended), there is a most ironically vivid namesake tartan suitable for today, Boring and Dull Day!
+Please direct your sleepy attention to the pairing of two most unexceptionally named cities - Boring, Oregon and Dull, Scotland.
+And if that isn't enough to convince you to take a nap, the Australian town of Bland opted for twinning with these two cities to form The League of Extraordinary Communities!
+Boring and dull enthusiasts grudgingly exert themselves for the annual Boring Conference, usually held during the summer months in London.
+Conference lecture topics have included : IBM tills, the sounds made by vending machines, the Shipping Forecast, barcodes, yellow lines, London shop fronts, and the features of the Yamaha PSR-175 Portatune keyboard.
+Actually, there's a lot to be said for the boring and dull good old days.
+Here's to a nostalgic Ho hum .... followed by a virtual yawn ... 🥱

 Believe it or not, there is a tartan for this pairing of most unexceptionally named cities, Boring, Oregon and Dull, Scotland.